The disappearance of Amy Wroe Bechtel

 We note again the fact that every sentence regarding other people’s actions has got a subject and a past tense verb.
 We can safely say that this is a pattern in his account.

-You get here—this was a big error—were looking for a missing runner.
+You get here—this was a big error—we’re looking for a missing runner.
 Everybody was crawling through that car.
 Knowing what we know now we should have cordoned the thing off—fingerprints.
 It’s like the classic cluster of stupid crap.”

 17. The subject is not standing anywhere alone at this part of the statement.
 He does not exist individually as the distraught husband.
 He goes from “you” to “we”.
 The tenses he uses are mixed up.

-18. this was a big error—were looking for a missing runner
+18. this was a big error—we’re looking for a missing runner

 The subject brings the error close to him, even though it happened years ago and he uses the past simple.
 What produces this unexpected closeness?
 He does not come across as someone who would admit a mistake and this is expressed in passive language.
 Who made the error?